trailofbits/algo/README.md

 3. **Install Algo's core dependencies.** Algo requires that **Python 3.6 or later** and at least one supporting package are installed on your system.

-    - **macOS:** Catalina includes Python 3 as part of the optional Command Line Developer Tools package.
+    - **macOS:** Catalina (10.15) and higher includes Python 3 as part of the optional Command Line Developer Tools package.
 From Terminal run:

         ```bash
         python3 -m pip install --user --upgrade virtualenv